zhangliang07/Stock-Learning/README.md

 The performance for current real data is uncertain.

 Several years ago I wrote it by TensorFlow.
 Recently I rewrote it with PyTorch.
-In this past code, the performance of Q-leaning and policy-method are similar, so I only rewrote the model of policy-method temporally.

 As I think the most important part is to write a correct loss function.
 Firstly it should be a convex function.